frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/making-custom-reports.md

 Script Reports are written in Python and stored on server side.
 These are complex reports which involves logic and calculation.
 Since these reports are written on server side, customizing it from hosted account is not possible.

 Check Financial Analytics report in Accounts module for an example of Script Report.
 [Click here](https://frappe.io/docs/user/en/guides/reports-and-printing/how-to-make-script-reports.html) to learn how to create Script Report.

+> Note: **Dynamic Filter** is available in Script Reports and Query Reports; however, not in the Report Builder.

 {next}